 Mobile Charging – Charge your laptops and other devices for free at charging stations located throughout the airport.
 Look for the “power up” signs.
 In Terminal A, you can charge your device while grabbing a bite to eat at District Bar, Page or Reservoir.

 Observation Area – Relax on one of the Terraces on the Departures level of Terminal B or C. Terminal A offers rocking chairs to enjoy the airplane views.

 Pet Relief – The airport provides dedicated areas if you are travelling with your pet.
 Locations: Landside only – Terminal A, opposite Door 1 and 5 • Terminal B, outside the doors opposite of the South Metrorail Station entrance • Terminal C, across from the North Metrorail Station Entrance.

 Rest Zones – There are no dedicated sleeping areas, quiet areas or rest zones.
 If this information has changed, click here to update this guide.

 Smoking – Not permitted inside the terminal – outside only.

 Spa – XpresSpa offers a variety of spa services.
-Location: Landside, National Hall.
-Hours: 7:00AM – 8:00PM.
+Location: Landside, National Hall, Terminal B. Hours: 7:00AM – 8:00PM.

 Traveler’s Aid – Traveler’s Aid is a non-profit organization that assists stranded and distressed passengers.
 Volunteers assist passengers with general airport and destination queries to assisting with situations such as transportation assistance, lost or stolen money, wiring money, emergency housing, etc. Locations: Terminal A, Room 242 • Terminal B, Concourse Level • Terminal C, Concourse Level • Terminal B, Baggage Claim.
 Hours: 7:00AM – 9:00PM (Mon – Fri) • 7:00AM – 7:00PM (Sat) 8:00AM – 8:00PM (Sun).